- Whakatane 0800 308 5015

 Largest Minimum Wage Increase in History

-Anticipated to benefit more than 200,000 New Zealanders and their families, the largest minimum wage increase in history also effects starting-out and training minimum wage rates; they have increased from $13.20 to $14.16 per hour, remaining at 80% of the adult minimum wage.
+Anticipated to benefit more than 200,000 New Zealanders and their families, the largest minimum wage increase in history also effects starting-out and training minimum wage rates; will increase from $17.70 to $18.90 from 1 April 2020 and the training wage from $14.16 to $15.12 per hour, remaining at 80% of the adult minimum wage.

-The Government has also set indicative rates of $18.90 from 1 April 2020 and $20 from 1 April 2021.
+The Government has also set indicative rates of $20 from 1 April 2021.

 “The Government is determined to improve the wellbeing and living standards of all New Zealanders as we build a productive, sustainable and inclusive economy,” said Workplace Relations Minister Iain Lees-Galloway.